 Employers must pay contributions on the first $14,000 of each employees wages paid during the calendar year.
 The amount of contributions due (or liability) is derived by multiplying these wages by an assigned rate.
-The result is the amount that must be paid as a health insurance contribution.
+The result is the amount that must be paid as an employer medical assistance contribution.

 When a quarterly contribution report is not filed to DUA via the UI Online as required, the amount of liability cannot be established and therefore will be estimated.

-Employers are not liable for payment of health insurance contributions in a quarter whenever the average employee count is fewer than six (because wages are exempt for that quarter).
+Employers are not liable for payment of employer medical assistance contributions in a quarter whenever the average employee count is fewer than six (because wages are exempt for that quarter).

 Also, employers are exempt when they meet the definition of " newly subject ".
-That is, an employer is not liable for payment of health insurance contributions, for up to two years after first becoming subject to the Unemployment Insurance Law.
+That is, an employer is not liable for payment of employer medical assistance contributions, for up to two years after first becoming subject to the Unemployment Insurance Law.

 In addition, in the two years following expiration of the " newly subject " status, employer liability is reduced through two lower contribution rates for the two calendar years following the" newly subject " status.
 The liability exemptions and reductions are intended to ease burdens on newly formed businesses and organizations.

 Employer Medical Assistance Contribution (EMAC) Rates Effective January 1, 2014